mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 This document describes how to integrate those resources into the OpenShift installation process, and assumes that the entire process of creating the infrastructure will be automated for end users.

-In OpenShift, the `openshift-install` binary is responsible to provision the infrastructure in integrated providers using IPI (Installer-Provisioned Infrastructure IPI) method, although the external platform does not have any automation implemented.
+In OpenShift, the `openshift-install` binary is responsible for provisioning the infrastructure in integrated providers using the IPI (Installer-Provisioned Infrastructure IPI) method,  the external platform does not have any automation implemented to create infrastructure.
 The `openshift-install` uses Terraform as a backend on supported platforms to automatically create cloud resources and form them into a new cluster.
-In certain situations, the resource creation needs to be customized, in that case, the following examples show how to customize and automate the infrastructure creation provided in the installer repository:
+In certain situations, such as when preparing an external platform cluster, the resource creation needs to be customized.
+The following examples show how to customize and automate the infrastructure creation provided in the installer repository:

 - [AWS CloudFormation Templates](https://github.com/openshift/installer/tree/master/upi/aws/cloudformation) for [AWS UPI](https://docs.openshift.com/container-platform/4.13/installing/installing_aws/installing-aws-user-infra.html)
 - [ARM Templates](https://github.com/openshift/installer/tree/master/upi/azure) for [Azure UPI](https://docs.openshift.com/container-platform/4.13/installing/installing_azure/installing-azure-user-infra.html)